luapower/lanes/lanes.md

 ---
 project: lanes
-tagline:     Lua Lanes
+tagline: threads support (Lua Lanes)
 ---

 **NOTE: This is just a distribution of Lanes.
 Lanes is developed [here][lanes site].**